aeglon97/Verlet-Physics-Engine/README.md

 - The project demonstrates an understanding of C++ functions and control structures.

-- The project uses Object Oriented Programming techniques.
+- The project uses Object Oriented Programming techniques

 - Classes use appropriate access specifiers for class members.

 - Class constructors utilize member initialization lists.
+    - cloth.h, dot.h, and cloth.h use initializer lists.

-- Classes abstract implementation details from their interfaces.
+- Classes abstract implementation details from their interfaces
+    - All non-setter/non-getter functions are abstracted.
+    - Cloth is an abstraction of Structure class.

-- Classes encapsulate behavior.
+- Classes encapsulate behavior

-- Classes follow an appropriate inheritance hierarchy (structure.cpp)
+- Classes follow an appropriate inheritance hierarchy (ahild class of class Structure, Cloth, inherits it publicly, and uses its member variables to store and retrieve appropriate data).

-- Derived class functions override virtual base class functions.

-- The project uses destructors appropriately.
+- The project uses destructors appropriately. (all structures where a Dot or Stick was initialized with the **new** keyword properly deallocates them in its destructor).